-Deruta is a small comune and town located in the Umbria region of Italy in the province of Perguia.
-The town is located on top of a hill and the origins of Deruta are not very clear.
+Deruta is a small town located in Umbria, more precisely in the province of Perugia.
+Deruta is located on top of a hill and its origins are not very clear.
 However, it is believed that Deruta did have plenty of important links to Perugia since ancient times.
-It is known that since the 13th century, the town had its own statutes and lows and various old documents dating back to that era have been found.
-The city walls had collapsed in the 15th century due to lack of repair works.
+It is known that, since the 13th century, the town had its own statutes and laws and various old documents dating back to that era have been found.
+The city walls, originallty from that period, collapsed in the 15th century due to lack of repair works.

-Deruta is spread over an area of 44 sq km and has a population of close to 8500.
+Deruta spreads over an area of 44 sq km and has a population close to 8500.
 The town is famous for its excellent quality ceramics which are exported throughout the world.

 Getting to Deruta

-Deruta is located quite close to the town of Perugia so reaching the town is not very difficult.
-Visitors can easily reach Deruta is by bus.
-The state buses in the region connect the town to several cities in the province as well as to the larger cities in Umbria.
+Deruta is located quite close to the town of Perugia, so reaching it is not very difficult.
+Visitors can easily reach Deruta by bus: state buses in the region connect the town to several others in the province as well as to the larger cities in Umbria.
 Buses depart every few hours for Deruta from Perugia and from other smaller towns in the region.
-Those who have their own cars can also drive down to the town easily since Deruta is located only 15 km from Perugia.
-Visitors can reach the town in half an hour.
+Those who have their own cars can also drive down easily, since Deruta is located only 15 km from Perugia.

-The easiest way to explore Deruta is on foot since the town is quite small and there are only very few places that would be of interest to tourists.
-There are several parking lots located in Deruta so it isn't difficult to drive around in the town.
-The center of the town is quite compact so it can be explored on foot within a few hours.
-There are many areas that have very narrow streets and alleys in Deruta where it is difficult to drive cars, so the best way is to just walk around to explore the main sight seeing attractions.
-Those who have their own cars can also explore the nearby villages and the hamlets.
+The easiest way to explore Deruta is on foot since the town is quite small.
+The Town center is compact enough, so it can be explored on foot within a few hours.
+There are many areas that have very narrow streets and alleys, where it is difficult to drive cars, so the best way is to just walk around.

 Stay and Accommodation